takeshape/takeshape-starter-api-indexing-auth0-shopify/README.md

 ![App settings page](./readme_images/configure-storefront.jpg)

-   - Enable the `unauthenticated_write_checkouts` and `unauthenticated_read_checkouts`.
+   - Enable the following:
+      - `unauthenticated_write_checkouts`
+      - `unauthenticated_read_checkouts`
+      - `unauthenticated_read_customers`
+      - `unauthenticated_write_customers`
+      - `unauthenticated_read_product_listings`
+      - `unauthenticated_read_selling_plans`

    Then hit Save in the top right.

    - Now select the API credentials tab.
 You'll see an "Install app" button.
-Select it and select "Install" on the popup-modal that comes up next.
+Select it and select the "Install app" above button it, and "Install" on the modal that pops up.

-   - The page will now have a "Storefront API access token".
+   - You'll be returned to your app's settings page, where you can select the "API Credentials" tab.
+You will now have a "Storefront API access token".
 Copy it and save it.
 You'll need it to configure Shopify Storefront in your TakeShape project.

    ![The access token page](./readme_images/access-token.png)